Erasmo Moena: Investigation, arrest, and confessions

 After some time had passed, a cousin of López named Nelly Andrea San Martín Fernández contacted Moena under the pretense of being interested in his "job offer".
 PDI investigators traced the phone call to Moena's identity card, and with San Martín's help, they organized a stake-out at a coffee shop near the bus terminal in Valparaíso, where the pair had agreed to meet up.
 When Moena arrived, he was swiftly detained and brought back to the police station.
 With no other option, he admitted to his crimes and indicated where they could find the bodies.
 On April 9, the two women's decomposing remains were finally recovered.

 Following Moena's arrest, investigators examined his belongings and found eight pairs of panties and a bra, presumed to be trophies collected from his victims.
 In addition to this, they located a revolver and five cars, two of which were identified as belonging to López and Quappe, but the owners of the remaining three went unidentified.
 Due to this, some suspect that they might belong to additional, yet undiscovered, victims.

 Trial and imprisonment

 While his trial was underway, Justice Isabel Uribe ordered that Moena remain in solitary confinement and under constant surveillance while the investigation took place.
 The investigation itself was headed by Rodrigo Hinzpeter, the contemporary Minister of the Interior and Public Security.

-Although initially acquitted of the crimes, Moena was retried and sentenced to 61 years and 176 days imprisonment.
+Moena ultimately sentenced to 61 years and 176 days imprisonment; 60 years for the double murder and 541 days for illegal firearms ownership.
 In addition, he is ineligible for any sort of prison benefits or release, meaning that he must serve his sentence in full and can be released at the earliest in 2071.

 Ever since his incarceration, Moena has refused to repent for his actions.
 According to Dr. Ítalo Sigala Romele, a forensic psychiatrist at the Forensic Medical Service of Santiago, he was diagnosed as a narcissistic, sadistic and antisocial psychopath with very high intelligence and persuasion skills, which he used to lure in his victims.